guillefd/Backup-manager-gcs/README.md

 Workflow:

 - folder is zipped in a TAR file
+- MySQL database is dumped and zipped in a TAR file
 - TAR file is prefixed with date and hour
 - TAR file is uploaded to Google Cloud Storage Bucket
 - TAR file is deleted